Ehya night

-Ehya (احیاء, اِحیا) or Vigil night (that is, spending the night in prayer and worship) is one of the most important traditions among Shia Muslims.
-According to most commentators, vigil for the purpose of night prayer, as it appears from Surah Al-Muzzammil of Quran (holy book of Islam), was obligatory for about a year at the beginning of Islam (according to the differences in the narrations), and Muslims performed it alongside the Islamic prophet, Muhammad.
+Ehya (احیاء, اِحیا) or Vigil night (spending the night in prayer) is one of the most important traditions among Shia Muslims.
+According to most commentators, vigil for the purpose of night prayer, as it appears from Surah Al-Muzzammil of the Quran was obligatory for about a year at the beginning of Islam, and Muslims performed it alongside the Islamic prophet Muhammad.
 According to most Islamic jurists and commentators, after about a year, according to verse 21 of the same surah, God reduced this ruling and replaced it with tahajjud.
-Muslims do Ehya or Vigil night on the nineteenth, twenty-first and twenty-third nights of the Islamic month of Ramadan.
+Muslims observe Ehya or Vigil night on the nineteenth, twenty-first and twenty-third nights of the Islamic month of Ramadan.

-Ehya in a special sense
+Meaning

 Ehya in a special term means staying awake and vigil on certain nights of the year, the most important of which is Laylat al-Qadr (the nineteenth, twenty-first and twenty-third nights of Islamic month of Ramadan).
-Also, in a narration of Ali (first Imam of Shia), it is recommended to vigil four nights, i.e. the first night of the Islamic month of Rajab, the night of Mid-Sha'ban, the night of Eid al-Fitr and the night of Eid al-Adha.
+Also, in a narration of Ali, it is recommended to vigil four nights, i.e. the first night of the Islamic month of Rajab, the night of Mid-Sha'ban, the night of Eid al-Fitr and the night of Eid al-Adha.

-It has been narrated from Muhammad that whoever keeps the nights of Eids (Eid al-Fitr and Eid al-Adha) vigil, his/her heart will survive on the day when hearts die.
+It has been narrated from Muhammad that the heart of whoever keeps the vigil on the Muslim holidays (Eid al-Fitr and Eid al-Adha) will survive on the day when hearts die.
 A similar narration has been included about vigiling on the night of Mid-Sha'ban.